Though there are no direct flights to Reims, it's easy to get here from Paris...

-Of course it is for the champagne that many of the visitors flock here.
-From the glamorous brands that many of us can only dream of affording to the more wallet friendly varieties, champagne is named after the province where the grapes are grown and then turned into fizzy wine.
+Of course it is for the champagne that many visitors flock here.
+From the glamorous brands that many of us can only dream of affording to the more wallet-friendly varieties, champagne is named after the province where the grapes are grown and then turned into fizzy wine.

-There are more than 300 vineyards in the region with many providing tours.
+There are more than 300 vineyards in the region, with many providing tours.
 A glass of bubbly is often included.
-You can also visit the tunnels and caves which stretch for 250 km under Reims and learn more about how champagne is made.
+You can also visit the tunnels and caves that stretch for 150 miles under Reims and learn more about how champagne is made.
 The champagne is aged in these chalk caverns, some of which date as far back as Roman times.
 Some of them are so large you need to travel round on a small train.
 Again, tasting is often offered.

-French kings were once crowned amidst the Gothic splendour of the Notre-Dame Cathedral of Reims.
-It was built in the 13th century and its magnificence still attracts more than one million visitors every year.
+French kings were once crowned amid the Gothic splendour of the Notre-Dame Cathedral of Reims.
+It was built in the 13th century and its magnificence still attracts more than one million visitors a year.

-The beautiful Palais du Tau is the former home of the Archbishop of Reims but is now a museum housing tapestries and statues from the cathedral alongside artefacts connected to the coronations of French kings.
-Future monarchs would stay here the evening before their coronation and after the ceremony a magnificent banquet would be held.
+The beautiful Palais du Tau is the former home of the Archbishop of Reims but is now a museum housing tapestries and statues from the cathedral alongside artefacts connected to the coronation of French kings.
+Future monarchs would stay here the evening before their coronation, and after the ceremony a magnificent banquet would be held.